Skip to main content

 #

-• Restaurants with photo menus on the street
+• Restaurants with photo menus displayed on the sidewalk — tourist trap signal

-• Any place with aggressive hosts trying to seat you
+• Any place where someone aggressively tries to seat you from the street

 💰

-Money tip: Eat where you see Greeks eating.
-If a restaurant is full of tourists at 7 PM and empty at 9 PM (when Greeks eat), it’s probably overpriced and underwhelming.
+Money tip: Here’s my foolproof restaurant test: if it’s packed with tourists at 7 PM and empty at 9 PM (when Greeks actually eat), it’s probably overpriced and disappointing.
+Follow the locals’ schedule and you’ll find the real food.

 Budget Accommodation